Get In, Bestie. Saweetie Wants To Take The World For A Ride

 Advertisement

 Saweetie, whose real name is Diamonté Harper, grew up in northern California, but she came of age online; an early Tumblr user, she took the aesthetic she had cultivated on that platform and transferred it to Instagram with great success.
-By the time she was in college at the University of Southern California, she monetized her internet savvy by launching a merch business called Money Makin' Mamis inspired by the online aesthetic she had been developing for years.
+By the time she attended the University of Southern California, she monetised her internet savvy by launching a merch business called Money Makin Mamis inspired by the online aesthetic she had been developing for years.
 "I made a lot of money with a low following only because the brand was so captivating," she tells me over a video call.
 "It went beyond a picture and a sales pitch.
 It was a lifestyle."

 Advertisement

-Mônot Top, Mônot Skirt, Tia Adeola Jacket, Wasee Jewels Earrings, Shay Jewelry Necklaces.
+Mônot Top, Mônot Skirt, Tia Adeola Jacket, Wasee Jewels Earrings, Shay Jewellery Necklaces.

 Fans have long been able to get a peek at what's in Saweetie's head via social media; she explains how she uses it as a "vessel," offering a glimpse into her life — though, she says, "I'm not someone who exposes my personal business, so the way that I'm able to be personal with my fans is through my content."
 But now they can see what's on her mind through her music videos, including the recent "Risky" video, which she co-directed.
 And what they'll find is a twist on angelcore.
 It's a vibe.